symfony/symfony-docs/contributing/documentation/overview.rst

     $ git clone git://github.com/YOURUSERNAME/symfony-docs.git

-Consistent with Symfony's source code, the documentation repository is split into three branches: ``2.0`` for the current Symfony 2.0.x release, ``2.1`` for the current Symfony 2.1.x release and ``master`` as the development branch for upcoming releases.
+Consistent with Symfony's source code, the documentation repository is split into multiple branches: ``2.0``, ``2.1``, ``2.2`` corresponding to the different versions of Symfony itself.
+The ``master`` branch holds the documentation for the development branch of the code.

-Unless you're documenting a feature that's new to Symfony 2.1, your changes should always be based on the 2.0 branch instead of the master branch.
+Unless you're documenting a feature that was introduced *after* Symfony 2.0 (e.g. in Symfony 2.1), your changes should always be based on the 2.0 branch.
 To do this checkout the 2.0 branch before the next step:

 .. code-block:: bash